PrefectHQ/prefect/docs/guides/deployment/docker.md

 ```
 </div>

-The Prefect deployment wizard will walk you through the deployment experience to deploy your flow in either Prefect Cloud or your local Prefect Server.
-Once the flow is deployed, you can even save the configuration to your `prefect.yaml` file for faster deployment in the future.
+The Prefect deployment wizard will walk you through the deployment experience.
+You can save the configuration to your `prefect.yaml` file for tweaking or use in a CI/CD pipeline.

-## Cleaning up
+## Next steps

-When you're finished, just close the Prefect UI tab in your browser, and close the terminal sessions running the Prefect server and agent.
+You've seen how to use Docker to deploy Prefect flows.

+Docker containers are the basis for most Prefect work pool options, including [Kubernetes](/guides/deployment/kubernetes), [serverless cloud provider options such as ECS, Cloud Run, and ACI](/guides/aci/), and serverless [push-based work pools](/guides/push-work-pools/) that don't require a worker.